lanimall/sagdevops-cicd-infra-docker/docker_registry/readme.md

 3. Build the image using docker-compose

-  1. Embedding the certs in the docker image
+ * Embedding the certs in the docker image

 The above should have added the certs in the right place for the DockerFile to copy them in the resulting NGINX docker image.
 Simply run the following to build the custom NGINX image with the certs and everythign else needed to proxy the registry / regiustry-frontend

 ```
 docker-compose build
 ```

-  2. Using volumes to provide the certs to the docker container
+ * Using volumes instead to not hard-embed the certs to the docker container

-    Alternatitevy, if you prefer not to copy these certs, you can map each of them using docker volumes, as shown in the docker-compose extract below:
+If you prefer not to copy these certs, you can map each of them using docker volumes, as shown in the docker-compose extract below:

 ```
 volumes:
   - /some/local/path/registry.docker.tests.key:/etc/ssl/private/registry.docker.tests.key
   - /some/local/path/registry.docker.tests.crt:/etc/ssl/certs/registry.docker.tests.crt
   - /some/local/path/dhparam.pem:/etc/ssl/certs/dhparam.pem
 ```

 4. Start/Stop all the services